Wayfair Logo

 Wayfair Logo History

 A year later, the company expanded substantially, hiring employees and adding garden and garden products to the range to sell at three new sites.
-Gradually the catalog included all types of furniture, household products, decor elements, everything for repairs, bedding, and bath accessories.
-Then the company began to penetrate foreign markets, and by 2011, the company owned more than 200 online stores.
+Gradually, the catalog included all types of furniture, household products, decor elements, and everything for repairs, including bedding and bath accessories.
+Then, the company began to penetrate foreign markets, and by 2011, the company owned more than 200 online stores.
 At the same time, it changed its name to Wayfair.
-The word carries no conceptual meaning – it simply consists of two bases that are easy to pronounce.
-A branding agency proposed this version from Newton.
+The word carries no conceptual meaning – it consists of two easily pronounced bases.
+A branding agency from Newton proposed this version.

 Around 2019, the firm started having problems, causing gossip and scandals.
-Because of this, many employees left it: some resigned themselves in protest, others had to be fired because of falling profits.
-Despite this massive loss of staff, the company still has enough people, with 2,300 data engineers and more than 3,000 helpdesk representatives.
+Because of this, many employees left it: some resigned in protest, others had to be fired because of falling profits.
+Despite this massive staff loss, the company still has enough people, with 2,300 data engineers and over 3,000 helpdesk representatives.
 Worldwide locations share a common logo, altered only once.

 2002 – 2011